Clinical Services Plan - Transforming our Health Services

 When will this work be complete?

-We have scheduled for this to be signed off by the end of April 2018.
+We have scheduled for this to be signed off in 2018.
 However, this is just the first step.
 Following the completion of the plan, we will move into how the findings will be implemented and scheduling the implementation over a ten year period.